ignaciocervino/CryptoPrices-js/README.md

-# CryptoPrices-js
+# Crypto Prices
-This app displays the price in USD of some cryptocurrencies using a external API
+This app displays the price of some cryptocurrencies using a external API and Fetch API on JavaScript.
+The app will ask the user for a cryptocurrency and the fiat currency they want to the value to display.
+If the inputs are ok the app will display the cryptocurrency price and some other details.